N706 (Bangladesh)

 The N706 or Jessore–Benapole highway or historically known as Jessore Road is a National Highway in Bangladesh.
 It connects Doratana, Jessore (Jessore zero point) to Benapole Border Crossing at the international border with India where it meets with NH 112.

+History

+The British govt built this road to increase connectivity to Jashore with Kolkata.
+In 1971 this road plays major role to War of Independence Bangladesh.